rbatllet/private-blockchain/docs/SECURITY_CLASSES_GUIDE.md

 The security classes provide essential functionalities for:

-- Secure storage of private keys with AES encryption
+- Secure storage of private keys with AES-256-GCM encryption
 - Password validation with security requirements
 - Loading keys from files
 - Elliptic curve key derivation and validation